hyperspy/hyperspy-website/download.rst

 Lastest version release date: 24/05/2012.
 Minor bugs were solved and new features added.

 This Digital Micrograph plugin is designed to import Ripple files into Digital Micrograph.
-It is used to easy data transit between DigitalMicrograph and HyperSpy without losing the calibration using the extra keywords that HyperSpy adds to the standard format.
+It is used to ease data transit between DigitalMicrograph and HyperSpy without losing the calibration using the extra keywords that HyperSpy adds to the standard format.

 When executed it will ask for 2 files: